 In a recent blog post we explored the business value of monitoring due date adherence, highlighting the importance of meeting target delivery dates but also of ensuring that predefined lead times are an accurate reflection of QC test durations.
-In this post we will drill-down further by considering the value of monitoring master data estimates against demonstrated performance.
+In this post we will drill-down further by considering the value of demonstrated performance analysis as a metric for assessing the quality of master data estimates.

 When work requests are sent to a high volume, high throughput environment (such as a QC lab), the Planner must:

 - Confirm which activities should be planned for each work request;

 - Estimate the duration of each activity to determine how much time will be required for each work request;